-Cannabis, or Marijuana is a controlled substance which is illegal to possess, use, or distribute in New York State.
-Medical Marijuana, however, is legal in New York State although adult recreational use remains prohibitied.
+Cannabis, or marijuana is a controlled substance which is illegal to possess, use, or distribute in New York State.
+Medical marijuana, however, is legal in New York State although adult recreational use remains prohibited.
 Under the federal Controlled Substances Act of 1970, marijuana was placed in Schedule I, which defines the substance as having a high potential for abuse, no currently accepted medical use in the United States, and a lack of accepted safety for use under medical supervision.

 Jacobowitz and Gubits attorneys are ready to help New York businesses entering the cannabis industry by providing legal direction in the areas of:

 - Licensing and Permitting – obtaining licenses and permits

 - New York State Licensing for Cultivation and Dispensaries (forthcoming based on legislation)

 - Business – forming business entities or partnerships, negotiating and drafting contracts of all kinds